Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Main results

+As already mentioned, the upper bound in Eq. \eqref{ecuac pepi2} can be obtained by following the three-step strategy in Remark \ref{first main result}.
+The reader can check that in case $k=\text{rank}(A)$ (so that $\sigma_{k+1}=0$) then we can set $\psi(x)=T_{2q}(x/\sigma_k)=T_{2q}(x/\sigma_{j+1})$ and get the bound in Eq. \eqref{ecuac pepi2} omitting the second terms in the expressions between parentheses; in this case Eq. \eqref{eq controlsin1} becomes

-Consider the notation and hypothesis in Theorem \ref{teo exist right dom1}.
-Then Theorem \ref{teo exist right dom1} together with Remark \ref{rem la cota puede ser tan chica como queramos} above show the existence of arbitrarily good approximations of a dominant subspace $\hat \cS$ of $A$ by {\it some} subspaces $\cT\subseteq \cK_\ell(A,X)$, for sufficiently large $\ell\geq 0$.
-As opposed to Theorem \ref{first main result}, Theorem \ref{teo exist right dom1} does not require a priori knowledge of the relative position of the subspaces $R( V_k^* X)$ and $R(V_k^*\cV_j)$ (see the comments after Theorem \ref{first main result}).
-On the other hand, the speed at which the upper bound in Eq. \eqref{eq upper bounds x28} decreases depends on the $\min\{\gamma_j\coma \gamma_k\}$; that is, this result warrants a better convergence speed when both singular gaps $\gamma_j$ and $\gamma_k$ are sufficiently large.
+We point out that Theorem \ref{coro para comp abc1} complements the convergence analysis described in \cite[Corollary 2.5]{D19}.
+That is, this result can be applied in contexts in which \cite[Corollary 2.5]{D19} can not be applied; moreover, Theorem \ref{coro para comp abc1} shows the existence of $h$-dimensional subspaces $\cT\subseteq \cK_{q+1}=\cK_{q+1}(A,X)$ that are arbitrarily good approximations of {\it some} $h$-dimensional left dominant subspace $\cS'$ of $A$ (for sufficiently large $q\geq 0$).
+As opposed to Theorem \ref{first main result}, Theorem \ref{coro para comp abc1} does not require a priori knowledge of $\Theta(R( V_k^* X),V_k^*\cV_j)$ (see the comments after Theorem \ref{first main result}).
+On the other hand, the speed at which the upper bound in Eq. \eqref{eq controlsin1} decreases depends on both gaps $\gamma_j$ and $\gamma_k$; in particular, this result warrants a better convergence speed when both singular gaps are significant.